The Trial of Superman: Plot

 Superman is arrested by a group of intergalactic law enforcement officers under the command of the Tribunal, an intergalactic court dedicated to justice.
 Taken to another galaxy, Superman briefly escapes, but is recaptured and has his superpowers negated.
 He is then put on trial by the Tribunal, which is made up of the aliens Tribunal Prime, Pollux, and Ternion.
 Having already discovered that one of his relatives contributed to the destruction of the planet Krypton and the annihilation of the Kryptonian race, Superman is found guilty of the crime by reason of ancestry and sentenced to death.

 With his superpowers suppressed, Superman finds himself incarcerated with criminals from all over the universe.
 He allies with a few of them to escape, including Mope-Stattor Neer, a frail humanoid alien with the ability to inflate his muscles.
-Superman is hunted across the galaxy while Superboy (Conner Kent), Supergirl (Matrix), Steel (John Henry Irons), the Eradicator (David Connor) and Alpha Centurion (Marcus Aelius) search for him.
-They are captured by Tribunal Prime after discovering that Cyborg Superman (Hank Henshaw) is working for him.
+Superman is hunted across the galaxy while Superboy, Supergirl, Steel, the Eradicator, and Alpha Centurion search for him.
+They are captured by Tribunal Prime after discovering that Cyborg Superman is working for him.

 After encountering and fighting Cyborg Superman, Superman is recaptured and brought to Tribunal Prime, who intends to execute him by strapping him to a rocket and firing him into the kryptonite cloud located where Krypton used to be.
 Cyborg Superman, however, has plans of his own.
 During Superman's sentencing, Cyborg Superman assimilates the technology of Tribunal Prime's planet in an attempt to create a new Warworld.
-Superman's friends attempt to stop Cyborg Superman, but are distractions at best and ineffective at worst; Superman frees himself from the rocket and defeats Cyborg Superman by disconnecting his main body from the planet.
+Superman's friends attempt to stop Cyborg Superman, but are distractions at best and ineffective at worst; Superman frees himself from the rocket and defeats Cyborg Superman by disconnecting his body from the planet.